JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 ![sun24 animation](../assets/figures/sun24.gif)

-Notice that for some frames, such as frame 0, 1, or 23, three of the functions are called: for others, such as 7 and 8, four or more functions are called.
+Notice that, for some frames, such as frame 0, 1, or 23, three of the functions are called: for others, such as 7 and 8, four or more functions are called.

 ### An alternative